Listen to WQUN

 Interning at WQUN gives you the opportunity to work hands-on with state-of-the-art studio equipment, news anchors and experienced professional on-air personalities.
 You will be immersed in commercial production, business marketing and advertising sales.

 Interning at WQUN will better prepare you for a career in broadcasting, communications or business.
 Your experiences will help you develop the written, verbal and interpersonal skills that employers demand.

 By the Numbers

-The number of years of broadcast experience the WQUN team has collectively
+Combined years of broadcast experience of WQUN team members